PROTECTING THE WILDLIFE OF CENTRAL AFRICAN REPUBLIC PROTECTED AREAS

 The Chengeta team of Rory, Franck and Yoann are already on the ground in Dzanga-Sangha.
 They are tasked with developing and implementing the expert doctrine, training the local rangers and imparting specialist knowledge & systems as well as advising/mentoring on how to run the operations so that the forcescan protect their own wildlife against poaching.

-It is crucial that Chengeta raises enough funds to train, mentor and assist all rangers to help protect these endangered species with all money raised going to support the trainers, advisors, experts/specialists & research needed and to purchase specialised equipment, food, fuel, insurance & ammunition for rangers.
+It is crucial that Chengeta raises enough funds to train, mentor and assist all rangers to help protect these endangered species with all money raised going to support the trainers, advisors, experts/specialists & research needed and to purchase specialised equipment, food, fuel and insurance for rangers.